The Loneliness Paradox and Why Chalamet’s Nonsense Needs a Little Bach by Saloon Yoon

-On classical music, cognitive bandwidth, and why we need a new socio-spatial architecture for listening.
+Our cognitive bandwidth, why classical music matters, and why we really need a new socio-spatial architecture for listening.

 There is a subtle, persistent asymmetry in how we occupy these spaces day to day.
 Extroverts are rarely asked to quiet their spirit, yet introverts are consistently asked to "speak up," to perform a social vitality that may not be on cue.
 We have built our cultural cathedrals around the outgoing, leaving those who process the world quietly to do the heavy lifting of adaptation.